Pylons/pyramid/docs/glossary.rst

     application root factory) unless :ref:`vhosting_chapter` is in use.
   Lineage
     An ordered sequence of objects based on a ":term:`location` -aware" context.
 The lineage of any given :term:`context` is composed of itself, its parent, its parent's parent, and so on.
     The order of the sequence is context-first, then the parent of the context, then its parent's parent, and so on.
+The parent of an object in a lineage is available as its ``__parent__`` attribute.
   Root Factory
     The "root factory" of an :mod:`repoze.bfg` application is called on every request sent to the application.
 The root factory returns the traversal root of an application.
 It is conventionally named ``get_root``.
-An application must supply a root factory to :mod:`repoze.bfg` within a call to ``repoze.bfg.router.make_app``; however, an application's root
-    factory may be passed to ``make_app`` as ``None``, in which case the application uses a default root object (this pattern is often used in application which use :term:`URL dispatch` for all URL-to-view code mappings).
+An application may supply a root factory to :mod:`repoze.bfg` during the construction of a :term:`Configurator`.
+If a root factory is not supplied, the application uses a default root object.
+Use of the default root object is useful in application which use :term:`URL dispatch` for all URL-to-view code mappings.
   SQLAlchemy
     `SQLAlchemy' <http://www.sqlalchemy.org/>`_ is an object
     relational mapper used in tutorials within this documentation.